koszulordie/mat/index.md

 # Teachers

 **Ferran Muiños** will act as course coordinator.
-You can learn a bit more about his background by checking his publications in [biomedicine](https
+You can check his publications [here](https://scholar.google.es/citations?user=PujyjakAAAAJ&hl=en).
-://pubmed.ncbi.nlm.nih.gov/?term=Mui%C3%B1os+F%5BAuthor%5D&sort=date) and [math](https://zbmath.org/?q=ai%3Amuinos.ferran).

-**Ramon Massoni** will act as invited speaker and teaching assistant for the tutorials.
+**Paula Gomis** will act as invited speaker and teaching assistant for the tutorials.
-You can find more about his work on his [github repo](https://github.com/massonix) and on [twitter](https://twitter.com/rmassonix).

-We were both students of this master back in the old days.
+Both are alumni of the master.

 # References